 About Battle of Ludford Bridge

-As the two armies squared up to each other across the river Teme, a significant part of the Yorkist army defected and left the field.
+The Battle of Ludford Bridge marked an early set-back for the Yorkist forces in the Wars of the Roses.
+As the armies squared up to each other across the River Teme, a significant part of the Yorkist army defected and left the field.
 The Yorkists had to retreat the following morning and their leaders fled.

-Richard, Duke of York, with his son Edmund Earl of Rutland, fled to Ireland, and the Earls of Warwick and Salisbury went to Calais, taking the York’s older son, Edward Earl of March with them.
+Richard, Duke of York, with his son Edmund Earl of Rutland, fled to Ireland and the Earls of Warwick and Salisbury went to Calais, taking the York’s older son, Edward Earl of March with them.

 Discover the best Historic Sites in the United Kingdom, from Lullingstone Roman Villa to Hatfield House and more, includes interactive Heritage Sites in Britain map.